HomeInsuranceLandlord (Residential Rental) Insurance

 Your actual premium depends on revenue, employees, claims history, and coverage limits.

-Landlord insurance costs in Washington depend on property value, location, number of units, and the condition of the home.
-A single-family rental home valued at $300,000-$500,000 in a suburban area typically costs $80-$180/month for a comprehensive package including property, liability, and loss of rental income.
-A 2-4 unit multifamily property runs $150-$350/month depending on building age and location.
-Properties in Seattle and the Eastside cost more than rural areas due to higher replacement values and claim frequency.
-Older homes cost more because of aging plumbing, wiring, and roofing.
-Your claims history, deductible selection, and whether you bundle multiple properties with one carrier all affect pricing.
-Umbrella coverage adds $25-$75/month for $1-2M in additional liability protection.
+Most WA landlord policies cost $80-$350/month.
+A $300K-$500K single-family rental in the suburbs runs $80-$180/month for a full package — property, liability, and loss of rental income.
+A 2-4 unit multifamily runs $150-$350/month.
+Seattle and Eastside properties cost more than rural ones because replacement values are higher and claims happen more often.
+Older homes cost more — aging plumbing, wiring, and roofs add risk.
+Claims history, deductible choice, and whether you bundle multiple properties with one carrier all matter.
+Umbrella adds $25-$75/month for $1M-$2M of extra liability coverage.

 See Your Rate